-In this virtual learning session hosted by WorldFish, researchers, innovators, market specialists and civil society leads will come together to launch a new strategic brief by CGIAR’S Research Program on Fish (FISH CRP) on ‘The role of sustainable feeds and feeding systems in enhancing inclusive growth of global aquaculture.’
+In this virtual learning session hosted by WorldFish, researchers, innovators, market specialists and civil society leads came together to launch a new strategic brief by CGIAR’S Research Program on Fish (FISH CRP) on ‘The role of sustainable feeds and feeding systems in enhancing inclusive growth of global aquaculture.’

-During the event, the authors WorldFish’s Fish Feeds & Nutrition Scientist, Dr. Rodrigue Yossa, and Wageningen University & Research’s Associate Professor in Aquaculture Ecology, Prof. Marc Verdegem, will highlight the brief’s outcomes and recommendations to ensure sustainable feeds and feeding practices fully contribute to global goals for inclusive, equitable and sustainable food systems.
+During the event, the authors WorldFish’s Fish Feeds & Nutrition Scientist, Rodrigue Yossa, and Wageningen University & Research’s Associate Professor in Aquaculture Ecology, Marc Verdegem, highlighted the brief’s outcomes and recommendations to ensure sustainable feeds and feeding practices fully contribute to global goals for inclusive, equitable and sustainable food systems.

-The presentation will be followed by a panel discussion building on the brief and exploring how sustainable, inclusive aquaculture innovations can improve the productivity and profitability of small-scale fish farming in low- and middle-income countries.
+The presentation was followed by a panel discussion building on the brief and exploring how sustainable, inclusive aquaculture innovations can improve the productivity and profitability of small-scale fish farming in low- and middle-income countries.